-If unsure about what action to take, contact should be made with the Safety and Security directorate on 1300 363 778 or Legal Services.
+If unsure about what action to take, contact should be made with the Incident Support Hotline on 1800 811 523 or Legal Services.

 If school staff have reasonable grounds to suspect that a student has inappropriate material on his or her phone, they may confiscate the phone for the purpose of confirming the existence of the material.
 Any viewing of the material should be undertaken in the presence of the student and should be limited to establishing that inappropriate material is on the phone.
 Staff need to be sensitive to other personal information of the student that may also be present on the phone.

 It is appropriate to confiscate phones from students when:

 If video recordings of fights or other criminal or potential criminal activity are located on a student’s phone, principals need to consider whether the nature of the material recorded warrants reporting to the police in addition to any potential action under the school student discipline policy.
-Further advice on this issue may be sought the Safety and Security directorate on telephone 1300 363 778 or Legal Services.
+Further advice on this issue may be sought from the Incident Support Hotline on 1800 811 523 or Legal Services.

 Action must be taken to securely store any mobile phone confiscated from a student.
 Under no circumstances should mobile phones be left in unlocked desk drawers, on teachers’ tables or in staffrooms.